 - You can add-to, edit and customize any document the way you like

 - Drag and drop sections to change the order

 - You can even add your own external documents

 - Collaborate over a network, server or the Internet

 Cut Legal Costs, Start With Pre-Scripted Document Templates

 You can put your complete executive and employee incentive stock options compensation plan in place yourself for a fraction (a very small fraction) of the cost of having it written from scratch.

-Supported by a Law Firm Specializing in Stock and Stock Options
+Supported By a Law Firm Specializing in Stock Options

 Stock and stock options require special counsel